 It's tough to cover all of Australia in a single trip, but believe us, we've tried.
 This three-week extravaganza incorporates all the absolute must-do bits of Australia into one legendary—yet stress-free—adventure.
 From the bustling cities dotting the coast to Australia’s burgeoning wine country, from the outback and iconic Uluru (Ayers Rock) to the beach, the Great Barrier Reef and even the legendary dreamtime itself, you’ll leave no stone unturned on this trip.
 And don’t concern yourself with logging weary road miles, either—we’ll connect the dots with internal flights and historic train journeys to keep you cozy and unstressed throughout.

-Highlights: Learn to surf with a local in Byron Bay, snorkel the world's most famous barrier reef, experience the Red Centre and witness the majesty of Uluru at sunrise, sample iconic Australian wines at their source, marvel at the Twelve Apostles while driving the Great Ocean Road
+Highlights: Learn to surf with a local in Byron Bay, relax on a full-day sailing in the Whitsunday Islands, experience the Red Centre and witness the majesty of Uluru at sunrise, sample iconic Australian wines at their source, marvel at the Twelve Apostles while driving the Great Ocean Road

 Red Centre Experience (OARC)